RanaAlkhoudari/Weather/README.md

 # Weather

-The project enables the user to get information about the weather in any city.
+The project enables the user to get information about the weather.

 The project fetchs the data from openweathermap api.